• Contact Us

 Is financial aid available?

 Federal financial aid is available at the University of Florida for Master’s students only.
 Please visit FAFSA.gov to apply for federal financial aid as early as possible.
 Graduate Certificate students do not qualify for federal financial aid.
-Students must apply/ update their FAFSA applications every year.
+Students must apply or update their FAFSA applications every year.

 Yes, you can complete the program on a schedule that meets your needs.
 Our core courses are subdivided into 8-week half-terms so you can easily take one class at a time and still finish 6 credit hours every 16-week semester.